Join our free, live Lightning Lesson "Use Claude Code as a Non-Technical Pro" on May 7, 2026! Sign up for free ๐Ÿ‘‰

 I had two receipt PDFs in a folder called my-folder, both for computer parts, both priced in Philippine Pesos.

-[📸 image 6 - Finder/File Explorer showing my-folder with 2 receipt PDF files inside.
-Recommended caption: "Two receipts in my-folder.
-Claude Code can see both of these."]
+Workspace folder with two receipt PDFsTwo receipts in my-folder.
+Claude Code can see both of these.

 I opened Claude Code, set my-folder as my workspace, and typed: